Dragan Đilas: Political career

-People's Office
+People's Office and minister

-On October 1, 2004, Đilas became the director of the People's Office, instituted by the newly elected President of Serbia Boris Tadić.
-The creation of People's Office was one of Tadić's election promises at the June 2004 presidential elections. Đilas stayed in the position until May 2007 when the new Government of Serbia was finally formed by the DS and the DSS-NS coalition almost 5 months after January 2007 parliamentary election.
-He became the Minister without Portfolio in charge of the National Investment Plan (NIP).
+On 1 October 2004, Đilas became director of the People's Office, established by the newly elected President of Serbia Boris Tadić in fulfilment of one of his campaign promises.
+He remained in the post until May 2007, when a new government was formed by the DS and the DSS–NS coalition, nearly five months after the January 2007 parliamentary election.
+He became minister without portfolio in charge of the National Investment Plan (NIP).